Edge-unfolding nested prismatoids: Introduction

 \section{Introduction}

-The question whether any $3$-polytope has a net, that is, whether it is possible to cut it along some spanning tree of its edge graph so that the resulting connected surface may be unfolded flat into the plane without self-overlaps, can be dated back to the \enquote{Painter's Manual} by Albrecht D\"urer \cite{Duerer1525manual}.
+Throughout, a \emph{polytope} is the boundary of a convex $3$-dimensional polytope.
+If a polytope is cut along a spanning tree of its edge-graph, the resulting ($2$-dimensional) polyhedral surface can be \emph{unfolded} flat into the plane, cf. \cite{Ghomi2014Affine}.
+This unfolded surface, or: \emph{unfolding}, is called simple if it has no self-overlaps.
+If a polytope has a simple unfolding, it is called \emph{unfoldable}.
+The question whether every polytope is unfoldable can be dated back to the \enquote{Painter's Manual} by Albrecht D\"urer \cite{Duerer1525manual}.
 It is thus often referred to as D\"urer's Problem.

-A polytope that has a net is called edge-unfoldable, or simply unfoldable.
 It was proved by Ghomi that every polytope is unfoldable after an affine stretching, which implies that every combinatorial type of polytope has an infinite number of unfoldable realizations \cite{Ghomi2014Affine}.
-O'Rourke established the unfoldability of nearly flat, acutely triangulated convex caps \cite{Orourke2018flatcaps,Orourke2017flatcaps_add}.
+O'Rourke established the unfoldability of nearly flat, acutely triangulated \emph{convex caps} \cite{Orourke2018flatcaps,Orourke2017flatcaps_add}.
 A convex cap is a polytope $C$ which has a designated facet $F$ so that the orthogonal projection of $C\setminus F$ onto $F$ is one-to-one.
-An acute triangulation is a triangulation so that any interior angle of any triangle is smaller than $\pi/2$.
+An acute triangulation of a $2$-dimensional surface is a triangulation of the latter so that every interior angle of every of its triangles is smaller than $\pi/2$.
 A recent negative result, which Barvinok and Ghomi distilled from a highly original but flawed preprint of Tarasov \cite{Barvinok2017PseudoEdgeUO,Tarasov2008ExistenceOA}, concerns the existence of counterexamples to a more general form of D\"urer's problem which considers cuts along so-called pseudo-edges, which are geodesics in the intrinsic metric of a polytope.
 Another generalized form of D\"urer's problem concerns unfoldability of non-convex polytopes which are combinatorially equivalent to a convex $3$-polytope.
 There are several ununfoldable families of such polytopes known, cf. \cite{gruenbaum2002, Tarasov, DDE2020}.

-\subsection{Unfolding Prismatoids}
+\subsection{Unfolding prismatoids}